Lanie-Carmelo/latex-apa7-presentation-template/CONTRIBUTING.md

 Feature suggestions are welcome!
 Please:
 - Explain the use case
 - Describe how it would help students
-- Check if it aligns with APA 7 guidelines
+- Check if it aligns with APA 7 guidelines for presentations

 ## Need Help?